 At the start of each academic year, or on induction to the school, all families are asked to complete a School Visit Permission form to cover all visits through the year.

-We have also arranged an exciting programme of residential visits inviting the children to a 3 day Robinwood Activity Centre in West Yorkshire and a 5 day visit to Northern France.
+We have also arranged an exciting programme of residential visits inviting the children to a 3 day Robinwood Activity Centre in West Yorkshire and, coming soon, a 5 day visit to Northern France.
 The letter here gives more information about the visits planned.

 Ofsted is the Office for Standards in Education, Children's Services and Skills.
 They inspect and regulate services that care for children and young people, and services providing education and skills for young people of all ages.